Lalan03/kasparro-backend-lalan-kumar/README.md

 - The application is deployed using Docker on Railway and backed by Railway PostgreSQL.

 #### Deployment Method
-- Docker-based deployment using `Dockerfile`
-- Docker-based deployment using Dockerfile:
+- Docker-based deployment using `Dockerfile`:
 `uvicorn api.main:app --host 0.0.0.0 --port $PORT`

 ### Deployment Proof